muazsazelim/top-calculator/README.md

 # top-calculator

-Calculator, final project of The Odin Project foundation program.
+Calculator, the final project of The Odin Project foundation program.

 Date: 04/01/2025